Take the Scenic Detour 🛣

 Start with a guided tour of the Louvre highlights

-2) You’ll see the Mona Lisa, the Venus de Milo, the Winged Victory, and all the absolute “must-sees” that everyone will be asking if you saw.
+2) You’ll see iconic pieces like the Mona Lisa, the Venus de Milo, the Winged Victory, and all the absolute “must-sees” that everyone will be asking if you saw.
 Guides know their way around and have everything all figured out so you see the maximum number of famous works in the shortest amount of time.

 3) You will not get lost between one thing and another.
 This is a real problem.
 The Louvre is not, I repeat NOT laid out in any kind of intuitive way.
 You can’t blame it, though, because it was designed as a palace, not an art museum.
 Trying to find where you are and how to get to what you want to see can be a complete nightmare – even with a map.
+My first trip to the Louvre felt like I was in a maze with no escape, and no idea where I was going.

+4) You will avoid the worst audioguide for a museum I’ve ever experienced.
+You would think that a museum the calibre of the Louvre would have an excellent audioguide.
+But the sound cuts out, the device is twitchy, it’s hard to find what you’re looking for, and the information it gives is not very detailed.

-4) You will learn much more than you ever would without a guide.
+5) You will learn much more than you ever would without a guide.
 You’ll get fascinating history, stories, and context from someone who loves art.
-You will also avoid the audio tour, which to be honest is the worst audioguide for a museum I’ve ever experienced.
-It cuts out, the device is twitchy, it’s hard to find what you’re looking for, and the information it gives is not very detailed.

-Plus you have to wait on line to get the recorder, and then go back to return your equipment when you’re done, taking precious time.
-Knowing what you are seeing as told to you from a real live person will make for a truly enriching experience that you will always remember, and will be a highlight of your trip to Paris!
+Knowing what you are seeing as told to you from a real live person will make for a truly enriching experience that you will always remember, and will make your visit to the Louvre a highlight of your trip to Paris, not a stressful nightmare!

-You can take the same guided tour of the Louvre highlights I did.
-It was well organized, and the guide was charming, knowledgeable, and shared lots of stories and hidden gems.
+🏆 You can take the same guided tour of the Louvre highlights I did.
+It was well organized, and the guide was charming, knowledgeable, and shared lots of stories and hidden gems!

-Planning Your Visit
+Planning Your Visit to the Louvre

-โ Manage your expectations
+Manage your expectations

 Remember that the Louvre is the largest museum on Earth, covering 8,160,000 square feet (758,000 m2), and it is visited by more than 9 million people every year.
 So, there will be lots of people, especially near the most famous artworks, like the Mona Lisa which receives a staggering 20,000 visitors a day!
 If you understand this going in, and go with the flow, you’ll have a much better time.

-๐ Explore the Collection Online
+🔍 Explore the Collection Online

 There’s no better way to get excited about your trip than to brows the collections of the Louvre online, which you can do at the Louvre’s official website.
 You can also check out what special exhibitions and events are happening at the museum.

-โ๏ธ Time of day
+⌚️ Time of day

 Try to avoid the busiest times like weekends, and mid-days.
 If your schedule permits, you’ll have a better experience on weekday mornings, than mid-day on Saturday.